Finland - Country Commercial Guide

 Medical equipment and supplies

 Medical equipment is the largest health technology segment in Finland.
-In 2019 exports of medical equipment rose 5.1 percent to $1.9 billion, accounting for 70 percent of all health technology products exported from Finland.
-T Imports of medical equipment, meanwhile, rose from $789 million to $793 million in 2019.
+In 2022 exports of medical equipment amounted to $1.7 billion, accounting for 63 percent of all health technology products exported from Finland.
+Imports of medical equipment were valued at $781 million in 2022, which is a slight decrease from 2021.
 As a member of the EU, Finland’s local legislation concerning medical equipment complies with EU directives.
 Medical trade is duty-free within the EU.
-Import duties are collected from production coming from non-EU countries.
+Import duties are collected for products coming from non-EU countries.
 The amount of duty for medical equipment exported from the United States varies by product, ranging from 5-12 percent.
-In December 2021 the EU Commission exempted medical equipment originating outside the EU from import duties and VAT until the end of June 2022 to combat the effects of the Covid-19 outbreak.
 Medical equipment is required to have markings and instructions that ensure their safe use.
-Clinical investigations are used to determine the functioning and suitability for use of medical equipment, as necessary.
+Clinical investigations are used to determine the functioning and suitability of medical equipment, as necessary.
 Only medical equipment that conforms with existing regulations can be placed on the market or put into service in Finland.
 Product approvals, previously issued by Valvira, have since January 2020 been issued by the Finnish Medicines Agency (known as FIMEA), a centralized body operating under the Ministry of Social Affairs and Health.
+FIMEA supervisor the marketing of medical devices, handles adverse incident reports, issues certificates of free sale, and grants clinical trial investigations and derogations for medical devices.

 Pharmaceutical products

 In Finland, pharmaceutical wholesalers sell medicines mainly to pharmacies and hospitals.
 The largest share of wholesale sales to pharmacies is reimbursable medicines.
 Over the past few decades, Finnish domestic pharmaceutical production has decreased but not withered out.
-Finnish-based companies have been successful in developing medicines with strong global demand and medicines rank among the top ten products in export statistics.
-Bayer, Orion, Pfizer and Santen have large production facilities in Finland.
+Finnish-based companies have successfully developed medicines with strong global demand, and medicines rank among the top ten products in export statistics.
+Bayer, Orion, Pfizer, and Santen have large production facilities in Finland.
 These companies hold very strong positions in the market.
-Finland has been able to retain pharmaceutical manufacturing in the country due to specialized competence, which includes polymers in hormonal IUDs, septic production of ocular medicines, and production of hormonal medicines.
+Finland has been able to retain pharmaceutical manufacturing in the country due to specialized competence, which includes polymers in hormonal IUDs, septic production of ocular medicines, and hormonal medicines.

 Finland accounts for about 1.3 percent of European pharmaceutical sales and less than half a percent of global sales.
-In 2020 Finland imported $2.46 billion in pharmaceutical products, and, exported $978 million.
-In 2020, Finns spent an estimated $4 billion on pharmaceutical products, which represents a 1 percent increase from the preceding year.
-The largest sellers were gastrointestinal/metabolic, hematological and cardiovascular medicines.
+In 2022 Finland imported $2.55 billion in pharmaceutical products, and, exported $1.24 billion.
+In 2022, Finns spent an estimated $4 billion on pharmaceutical products, representing a 3.8 percent increase from the preceding year.
+The sales of prescription medicines were 82 percent of total sales.
+The sales of self-care medicines were 12 percent of total sales.
+The largest sellers were antineoplastic and immunomodulating agents, nervous system medicines, and alimentary tract and metabolism medicines.
 A significant share of the specialized production is exported.
-In 2020 import of pharmaceutical products from the United States sank by 4,5 from 2019 numbers; from $194 to $185 million.

 Biotechnology products

-Biotechnology has been a high priority sector in Finland since the mid-1980s.
+Biotechnology has been a high-priority sector in Finland since the mid-1980s.
 Currently, there are over 100 biotechnology companies in Finland, 75 percent of which were established in the 1990s.
-Many biotechnology companies in Finland are developing innovative antibody gene delivery technologies and gene vaccines for cancer immunotherapy as well as prevention and treatment of infectious diseases such as HIV.
+Many biotechnology companies in Finland are developing innovative antibody gene delivery technologies and gene vaccines for cancer immunotherapy as well as the prevention and treatment of infectious diseases such as HIV.
 In addition, researchers have identified genes that seem to correlate with decreased plasma levels of amyloid-beta in Alzheimer’s patients.
-Over the past decade diagnostics have been a success story for Finland.
-In 2019 exports of in vitro diagnostics rose 10 percent overall to $749 million, while imports rose 3.2 percent to $430 million.
+Over the past decade, diagnostics have been a success story for Finland.
+In 2022 exports of in vitro diagnostics amounted to $890 million, while imports were $500 million.

 Opportunities

-High quality and technically sophisticated U.S. medical equipment has excellent market potential in Finland, especially equipment that increases efficiency and reduces occupancy rates in hospitals.
+High-quality and technically sophisticated U.S. medical equipment has excellent market potential in Finland, especially equipment that increases efficiency and reduces hospital occupancy rates.
 The operating budgets of Finnish public hospitals have been reduced, and major hospital procurement is focused primarily on replacing older equipment.
 In the private healthcare sector, investments in new medical equipment are expected to continue to increase.

-Finland’s largest event for dentistry professionals is the Finnish Dental Convention and Exhibition, which will be held in November 10-12, 2022.
-Finland’s largest medical exhibition The Finnish Medical Convention and Exhibition is scheduled to be held end of January 2023.
-Fair for Assistive Technology and Accessibility, May 11-13, 2022.Pharmaceuticals:
+Finland’s largest event for dentistry professionals is the Finnish Dental Convention and Exhibition, which will be held on November 9-11, 2023.
+Finland’s largest medical exhibition, the Finnish Medical Convention and Exhibition, will be on January 24-26, 2024.
+The Fair for Assistive Technology and Accessibility will be held November 9-11, 2023.

 Biotechnology products: